dustinpfister/hexo_sitesource/README.md

 ### 1.4 - Build the public folder

-Once I have all that set up I can now build the public folder.
+Once I have all that set up I can now build the public folder with hexo.
+If all goes well with the build I can then use the server command of hexo to take a look at the build to make sure it turned out okay before deploying.

 ```
 $ cd /home/dustin/github/hexo_sitesource
 $ hexo generate
-$ hexo server -s
+$ hexo server -s -p 8000
 ```